end-4/dots-hyprland/README.md

  - Start eww with `eww daemon`
  - To open the top bar, run `eww open bar` (for lineage branch, also run: `eww open barbg`)
  - To open the Windows bar, run `eww open winbar`
- - To open the bottom line, run `eww open bottomline` (so that the music windows open if you click the bottom edge of the screen)
+ - To open the bottom line, run `eww open bottomline` (so that the music window opens if you click the bottom edge of the screen)
  - Open the overview and wait 10 seconds (for it to generate app search cache, or icons won't show properly)
  ## Usage
  - Music control with the leftmost button of bars: Middle-click for Play/Pause, Right-click for Next track, scroll to change volume